Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Proof of Theorem

-In this section we use the asymptotic results derived in the previous section to prove our main theorems.
-We first compute the invariant $b_0^p$ for various types of singular strata $N$ in a $d$-dimensional closed orbifold $\orb$.
-We then prove an inverse spectral result involving both the 0-spectrum and 1-spectrum.
-Finally, we construct examples of orbifolds that are $p$-isospectral to manifolds (for various $p \geq 1$) and obtain some inverse spectral results for the $p$-spectrum alone.
+In this section we use the asymptotic results derived in the previous section to prove our main theorem.
+For various types of singular strata $N$ in a $d$-dimensional closed orbifold $\orb$, we first compute the invariant $b_0^p(\gamma)$ for $\gamma \in \isomax(N)$.